Competitor Guide

 Pricing

 Drift uses custom quote-based pricing.
 Published plans historically started in the low-to-mid hundreds per month and scale significantly for enterprise deployments.
+View Drift pricing.

 1. AI Capability and Whether It Is Embedded or Sold Separately

-Look specifically for autonomous L1 resolution, real-time agent assist, and AI-powered routing rather than basic intent tagging or canned response suggestions.
-The difference between ai chatbots for customer service that resolve and those that just deflect matters at scale.
+Evaluate whether AI is part of the core platform or an extra billing line.
+Look for autonomous L1 resolution and real-time agent assist.
+The difference between AI chatbots for customer service that resolve queries and those that only deflect them matters significantly at scale.

 2. Pricing Predictability Across Growth Stages